rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 The condition we want to check in the match guard is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
-If it is, we try to create the file with 'File::create'.
+If it is, we try to create the file with ‘File::create’.
 However, since `File::create` could also fail, we need to add an inner `match` statement as well!
-When the file can't be opened, a different error message will be printed.
+When the file can’t be opened, a different error message will be printed.
 The last arm of the outer `match` stays the same so that the program panics on any error besides the missing file error.

 ### Shortcuts for Panic on Error: `unwrap` and `expect`

-Using `match` works well enough, but it can be a bit verbose and doesn't always communicate intent well.
+Using `match` works well enough, but it can be a bit verbose and doesn’t always communicate intent well.
 The `Result<T, E>` type has many helper methods defined on it to do various things.
 One of those methods, called `unwrap`, is a shortcut method that is implemented just like the `match` statement we wrote